Experiences Make Memories; Interruptions Wish to Be Forgotten.

 Over 3.8 million international Visitors were given insight via interactive immersive and educational installations into the diverse possibilities of sustainable energy generation and implementation in the areas of solar, wind, biomass, and kinetics.

 For the Expo in Astana, Kazakhstan, I worked as a strategic creative director, storyteller and experiential lead, bridging ideation with technical execution together with Acht imaging, and Kunzberg , curating, designing, and producing the 10,000-square-meter exhibition on biomass, kinetics, solar, and wind energy under the theme of "Future Energy."
-As we developed this project in Germany, word got around and clients begin to contact us directly with creative requests for experiential AR, VR, and unusual immersive ideation projects.
+As we developed this project in Germany, VR technology experienced new developments and growing interest.
+New clients begin to contact us directly with creative requests for experiential AR, VR, and unusual immersive ideation projects.
 This two year project led directly to the creation of The Department of Wow.

 We created the 720° spherical content with 3D models composed into Unreal Engine.